 Key points to remember:

-- Executors are responsible for paying Inheritance Tax.
+- Executors are personally responsible for paying Inheritance Tax — and can be held personally liable for errors.

 - Payment is due within six months from the end of the month of the deceased’s passing.